 This course is a study of basic microbiology, infection control, and disease processes to include the body's defense mechanisms to those diseases, and wound healing.
-Additionally,
+Additionally, vital signs and blood borne pathogens will be included.

-MODULE IIA ST206 PHARMACOLOGY AND ANESTHESIA
+MODULE II ST206 PHARMACOLOGY AND ANESTHESIA